-Misbehaving participants can be kicked out of a Zoom session.
+Misbehaving participants can be removed from a Zoom session.
 Meeting hosts can also lock the session after it has started to prevent anyone new from joining.

 Students are able to use a VPN service free of charge which is approved for use in China and accessed via UniKey.

 Most students located in China will be able to access the majority of their core teaching and learning tools without a VPN, and we encourage you to try this first.
 If you encounter any issues, download and use the new VPN solution using the instructions for either Windows or MacOS.
 This service is free of charge and accessed via your UniKey.

 The initial download may take some time, but once the VPN client is downloaded and set up, your connection to University resources will be much faster.